Macrometacorp/docs/docs/collections/documents/add-document.md

 1. Log in to your Macrometa account.
 1. Click **COLLECTIONS**.
-1. In the collection list, click the name of the document collection that you want to add a document to.
+1. In the collection list, click the name of the document collection to which you want to add a document.
 If you aren't sure which collections are document collections, then you can click **Document** at the top of the page to see just document collections.
 1. Click **New Document**.
 1. Enter a `_key` if you want to and then click **Create**.